jiamings/tsong.me/_posts/blog/2017-3-6-hello-world.md

 - blog
 ---

 Finally I decide to open a blog here.
-I will write mostly about research stuff - some recent work will come out shortly - but in this post I just wanted to talk about the blog itself.
+I will write mostly about research stuff - some recent work will come out shortly - but in this post I just want to talk about the blog itself.

 It is a long journey to start with [Jekyll](https://jekyllrb.com) from scratch[^medium] - I have always wanted more customization options, but I really know little about web developing.